 Limbo and near paralysis.
 Friends too, its not just me.
 Freight train escape.
 Southern Appalachians.
 Forage wild plants.
 Dumpster food.
 Banned from a National Forest for living in one place for too long.
-Went west.
+Go west.
 Northern Rockies.

 No electricity, no plumbing, tall forest, abundance.
 Thin soil.
 Plants not growing.
-Ran out of money.
+Run out of money.
 Back to school.
 Integrate into world, can’t escape.
 Study lichens.
 Channeled Scablands.
 Argentina.
 Sub-Antarctic.
 Great Basin Desert.

 Alpine.
 Emotional and physical and mental bodies out of alignment.
 Illness.
 Alternative healing.
-Contemporary Shamanism.
+Contemporary Mysticism.
 Tibetan Buddhism.
 Animism.
 Painting.
 Block printing.
 Drawing.
 Strong women standing near me.

 Back before I my journey as a lichenologist, I lived in a primitive 1-room cabin in the Northern Rockies.
 No plumbing, no electricity, no chain saws (just an axe and maul!), lots of books, lots of walks, a couple puppies, a hilarious